 - 2.4 GHz interference - Your router may be operating on the same frequency as your cordless telephone system or other nearby devices.
 Try to change your router’s channel to 1 or 11 (the default channel is 6) as these are considered non-overlapping channels.
 After changing channels, restart the Wi-Fi devices.
-To learn how to change the router’s channel using the classic web-based setup, click here.
 For Linksys Smart Wi-Fi users, click here.
-If you are using Velop, click here.
+If you are using a Linksys Intelligent Mesh system, click here.

 - Physical obstructions - Your Wi-Fi device may be losing connectivity because of physical obstructions such as walls and floors.
 Try to move your devices to a different location to find a better signal.